Networking and Interviewing

 - Conduct a Self-Evaluation.
 Know what you are looking for in a position by evaluating your values, interests, skills, and abilities.
 Know why you want to work for each company before you head into your interviewing.
 (Hint: This is a classic interview question.
 Having a well-prepared response is always helpful.)

 - Research the Organization.
-Learning about the organization, specific department, and industry trends help you to ask more intelligent questions.
+Learning about the organization, specific department, and industry trends helps you to ask more intelligent questions.
 You can find company information on the web, through the news, and from people who work there.

 - Prepare and Practice.
 Review sample questions you might be asked and think about strategies to answer them.
 Write down questions you can ask the interviewer and bring them into the interview.